cfloutier/Unity-VNC-Client/docs/testing.md

 - Verify default project connection information is correct.
 Change information as needed.
 - Play project.
 - Verify connection.
-- Note: In the following image.
-There are some errors with the resolution of the texture being out of bounds.
+- Note: The password had to be removed, because the authentication was not working properly.
 - ![img](./img/testing/testing001.png)
 - Verify operation by moving windows on guest vm in Unity.
 - ![img](./img/testing/testing002.png)